 Pupils in KS1 will benefit from the free Fruit and Vegetables Scheme.
 These pupils will be encouraged to eat their piece of fruit as part of their daily break time.
+Pupils mist be sitting down to eat their snack.

 To ensure consistency across the school KS2 children will also be encouraged to eat only fruit or vegetables at break time.